-Research Aim: This research will focus on how managers bring in and implement technological change in their organisations.
+Research Aim: This research will focus on how managers implement technological change in their organisations.
 Change management is challenging as not all employees are open to accepting change.
 This research will focus on various ways through which managers successfully implement technological change in their companies.

-Research Aim: This research will focus on why employees resist change in organisations, i.e. reasons why employees dislike change.
+Research Aim: This research will focus on why employees resist change in organisations, i.e., why employees dislike change.
 Different causes and factors will be discussed in this study, and the research will conclude why employees do not wholeheartedly accept the change.

-The importance of knowledge management for organisations can't be understated because this aspect of management enhances the workforce capabilities and overall productivity.
-It leads to competitive advantage and provides the basis of differentiating an organisation from its competitors.
+The importance of knowledge management for organisations can’t be understated because this aspect of management enhances the workforce’s capabilities and overall productivity.
+It leads to a competitive advantage and provides the basis for differentiating an organisation from its competitors.
 Some interesting dissertation topics under this field are;

 Topic 1: Examining the Impact of Enterprise Social Networking Systems (ESNS) on Knowledge Management and Organisational Learning